 In the both hike, it is included all camping equipment such sleeping bag, pillow, blanket, hiking poles.

-Inca Trail: it is included the Inca Trail permits and Machu Picchu ticket, it is very important to book in advance, becahse there are only 500 spaces available everyday included trekkers, guides and porters.
+Inca Trail: it is included the Inca Trail permits and Official Machu Picchu tickets, it is very important to book in advance, because there are only 500 spaces available everyday included trekkers, guides and porters.

 Salkantay Trek: It is included the Salkantay and Machu Picchu tickets.
 Book in advance, there are limited for the Machu Picchu tickets.
 Usually the all tour operator require the entrance fee between to 6:00 am or 7:00 am for your guided tour.